The Unusual Broadband X-ray Spectral Variability of NGC 1313 X-1 seen with XMM$-$Newton, Chandra and NuSTAR: Observations and Data Reduction

 \subsection{\textit{NuSTAR}}

 We reduced the \nustar\ data as standard with the \nustar\ Data Analysis Software (v1.8.0; part of the \heasoft\ distribution) and \nustar\ caldb v20171204.
 The unfiltered event files were cleaned with \nupipeline.
 We used the standard depth correction, which significantly reduces the internal background at high energies, and periods of earth-occultation and passages through the South Atlantic Anomaly were also excluded.
-To be conservative, source products were extracted from circular regions of radius 30$''$, owing to the presence of another faint source to the south (see \citealt{Bachetti13}), and the background was estimated from a larger, blank area on the same detector, free of contaminating point sources.
+To be conservative, source products were extracted from circular regions of radius 30$''$, owing to the presence of another faint source to the south (see \citealt{Bachetti13}), and the background was estimated from a larger, blank area on the same detector, free of contaminating point sources (the exact size of the background region used varies between epochs, depending on the position angle of the observation and the proximity of the source to the edge of the detector).
 Spectra and lightcurves were extracted from the cleaned event files using \nuproducts\ for both focal plane modules (FPMA and FPMB).
 In addition to the standard `science' data (mode 1), we also extract the `spacecraft science' data (mode 6) following \cite{Walton16cyg}.
 This provides $\sim$20--40\% of the total good exposure, depending on the specific observation.